inhouseproduce/germinator-esp8266/README.md

 ### AWS RDS Connection
     This connection was simply made by porting MQTT to S3 Updates made logged in changelog.txt

+### Remote Control
+    Has been integrated under futureRelease folder with final delay times.
+    Need to run NodeJS server with dedicated IP port connection and open socket.
+    Please edit variables only in boot.py
+    Uses ujson and urequest which is a sublibrary of CPython's json and request library Please review
+    Limitations is that ESP8266's Python code has volatile memory, so we will need to still adjust code based on wifi router We will need internet connection for this to work

 See release for latest files
+See futureRelease for files with remote control enabled